-In applicable cases, Oxy uses enhanced oil recovery (EOR) processes such as carbon dioxide flooding to significantly extend the economic life of producing fields.
+Occidental is an industry leader in EOR.
+In applicable cases, Occidental uses EOR processes such as carbon dioxide (CO2) flooding to significantly extend the economic life of producing fields.
 Instead of being left in place, remaining oil is developed, thereby making better use of existing hydrocarbon resources and adding to domestic and global energy supplies.

-In carbon dioxide flooding, which is also known as CO2 enhanced oil recovery (CO2 EOR), injected CO2 releases trapped oil from porous rocks in the reservoir and causes it to flow more easily to the wellhead.
+In carbon dioxide flooding, injected CO2 releases trapped oil from porous rocks in the reservoir and causes it to flow more easily to the wellhead.

-During this process, a mixture of oil, natural gas and a portion of the injected CO2 flows into nearby wells and is produced to the surface.
-The CO2 is recovered from this production stream and re-injected in a “closed loop” process that results in additional oil recovery.
-Over time, virtually all of the injected CO2 becomes permanently trapped or “sequestered” underground, occupying the pore space left after the oil and associated gas are produced.
+During this process, a mixture of oil, natural gas and a portion of the injected CO2 flows into nearby wells and is produced at the surface.
+The CO2 is recovered from this production stream and re-injected in a closed loop process that results in additional oil recovery.
+Over time, virtually all of the CO2 introduced into a field becomes trapped underground, occupying the pore space left after the oil and associated gas are produced.

 Applicable to a variety of suitable oil and gas reservoirs, CO2 EOR can increase ultimate oil and associated gas recovery by 10 to 25 percent in the fields where it is employed.

-Oxy uses advanced visualization software to monitor its more than 1,800 patterns of CO2 injection and oil production wells throughout the Permian Basin.
-This new method of surveying CO2 floods in the Permian enables more efficient allocation of carbon dioxide and has resulted in a production improvement of at least 3,000 barrels per day with no additional volumes of CO2 injected.
+Occidental uses advanced flood surveillance tools to monitor its more than 1,900 patterns of CO2 injection and oil production wells throughout the Permian Basin.
+Occidental’s standardized methods of surveying CO2 floods in the Permian enables more efficient allocation and utilization of carbon dioxide.

-In addition to boosting oil and gas production, CO2 EOR benefits the environment in three ways.
+CO2 EOR benefits the environment in three ways:

 - First, recovering additional oil from existing fields requires fewer resources than installing new infrastructure and equipment in new locations.
 Thus, EOR maximizes the efficient use of existing infrastructure and reduces land and habitat disturbance.

-- Second, expansion of EOR operations as new manmade sources of CO2 become available has the potential to substantially reduce greenhouse gas emissions — by capturing and sequestering the CO2 instead of releasing it into the atmosphere.
-Currently, the majority of CO2 that Oxy uses is produced from natural underground CO2 reservoirs.
-Oxy is actively developing projects that will capture CO2 emissions for use in our EOR operations, and we are seeking other economic manmade sources of CO2.
+- Second, expansion of EOR operations as additional manmade sources of CO2 become available has the potential to substantially reduce greenhouse gas emissions — by capturing the CO2 instead of releasing it into the atmosphere.
+Currently, the majority of CO2 that Occidental uses is produced from natural underground CO2 reservoirs.
+Occidental is actively developing projects that will capture CO2 emissions for use in our EOR operations, and we are seeking other economic manmade sources of CO2.

-- Third, since virtually all of the injected carbon dioxide ultimately is sequestered safely, deep in underground formations, CO2 EOR is providing information and experience that will help foster full-scale commercial deployment of other Carbon Capture and Storage technologies.
+- Third, because carbon dioxide becomes trapped in deep, underground formations, CO2 EOR can provide information and experience that will help foster full-scale commercial deployment of other carbon capture and storage technologies.